rainer37/peer-2-peer-wiki/Specs.md

 Limitations
 - Chord will only allow for full-key searches.
 Therefore, the user must know the full title of the article they wish to view.
-Partly mitigated by having the article directory (but it could be out-of date, even if article creation is broadcast to all nodes -- some might be down during the broadcast).
+This is partly mitigated by having the article directory (but it could be out-of date, even if article creation is broadcast to all nodes -- some might be down during the broadcast).
+Peers could periodically request updates for its successors (this check would work its way around the ring).

 ## _Questions_
 - Q: How will the web server get the IP addresses?